 How to cite this article: Rana N, Dev M, Sharma A. Percutaneous transluminal coronary angioplasty in a patient with dextrocardia using left transradial approach.
 Heart India 2019;7:172-4

 How to cite this URL: Rana N, Dev M, Sharma A. Percutaneous transluminal coronary angioplasty in a patient with dextrocardia using left transradial approach.
 Heart India [serial online] 2019 [cited 2022 Jan 21];7:172-4.
-Available from: http://www.heartindia.net/text.asp?2019/7/4/172/272659
+Available from: https://www.heartindia.net/text.asp?2019/7/4/172/272659

 Dextrocardia is a rare congenital condition affecting 0.01% of newborns and is characterized by malpositioning of the cardiac apex on the right side.
 It may be isolated or associated with situs inversus.
 The incidence of coronary artery disease (CAD) in dextrocardia is same as in general population., However, percutaneous coronary intervention (PCI) in these patients is challenging to an interventional cardiologist due to abnormal orientation of coronary anatomy and need for modified views.
 We describe a patient with dextrocardia presenting with acute coronary syndrome, managed with percutaneous coronary angioplasty through the left transradial route.